 Welcome to the Ad Vitam weekly blog entry!
 Since our launch in mid-December 2019 we have been delighted how positively we have been received and are excited to build this platform in 2020.

-As 2010-2019 was the decade of denial and complacency in the majority of politics, economics AND the public when it comes to environmental development and awareness, the 2020s will have to look radically different as the world events speak for themselves.
-It is one thing to be inspired by an idea but another to actually implement it.
+As 2010-2019 was the decade of denial and complacency in most politics, economics AND the public when it comes to environmental development and awareness, the 2020s will have to look radically different as the world events speak for themselves.
+It is one thing to be inspired by an idea but another to implement it.

 Looking at all the news coming from national and international newspapers regarding sustainability and environmental issues, I still feel optimistic.
 The Australia wildfires are the exception obviously, an absolute tragedy.
-We added a Latest&Greatest page to our website with current articles from publications we consider important for sustainability, environment and related science to showcase that industries across the board are slowly but surely making changes, or at least raise awareness towards a more sustainable lifestyle and future.
+Lots of current articles from publications we consider important for sustainability, environment, related science and industries across the board show that we are slowly but surely making changes, or at least raise awareness towards a more sustainable lifestyle and future.

 From Vogue Italia’s January issue to Berkeley’s new law targeting throwaway food packaging to the funny but not so funny statement from Moscow admitting it will be severely troubled by climate change, but a reduction of fossil fuels extraction is out of the question.
 FYI Moscow had no snow for Christmas in 2019.

 The latter is a blatant example for economic interests winning over everything else, - status quo here we are.
 I still look at this optimistically because Russia had to publicly acknowledge that the earth’s climate is warming.